mesfind/addisnano/README.md

 # addisnano
-A machine learning package for many-body potential energy representation for noble nanomaterials
+A machine learning package for many-body potential energy representation of noble nanomaterials